 9. Be Smart About Supplements

 No single supplement will fix your hormone problems, but certain nutrients have been shown to alleviate symptoms.
 Supplements such as omega-3 fatty acids, vitamin D, and magnesium, may have a positive impact on hormone levels in some individuals but the effectiveness of other supplements marketed as “hormone balancers” is uncertain and may even be harmful.
 Inositol, for example, may promote ovulation regularity and improve insulin sensitivity in women with Polycystic ovarian syndrome or “PCOS.”
 Individuals have reported that taking vitamin B6 regularly helped improve symptoms like mood swings, breast pain, and bloating during the premenstrual phase, but more studies are needed to confirm this health claim.

 TIP: Don’t blindly take supplements!
 Talk to your doctor or a Culina Health registered dietitian to determine the best supplement regimen for you.

 10. De-Stress & Move More

 There is no single food, diet, or supplement that is “hormone-balancing.”
-Instead, it’s the sum of our nutrition and lifestyle choices that support healthy hormone levels in the body.
-Try your best to emphasize whole foods that nourish the body and promote blood sugar stability.
+It’s not a quick fix and it often requires a multifaceted approach that includes lifestyle changes, dietary modifications, stress management techniques, and sometimes medication and/or proper supplementation.
+Hormonal imbalances can be complex and can have multiple underlying causes.
+Try your best to emphasize whole foods that nourish the body and promote blood sugar stability (reach out to a Culina Health dietitian if you need help).
 And yes, you can eat some chocolate when cravings come on strong!
-Go for a couple squares of 70% dark chocolate, pair it with some almonds, and you’re golden, girl.
+Go for a couple squares of dark chocolate and pair it with some almonds.